 Axial or propeller fans

 There are three basic types of axial fans: propeller, tubeaxial, and vaneaxial.
 Propeller fans are most commonly used for dilution ventilation or cooling.
 These fans are often mounted in a wall or ceiling.
-Common examples are your automobile radiator fan or a free standing room fans.
+Common examples are your automobile radiator fan or a free standing room fan.
 The basic characteristics of these fans include that they:

-- can move large amounts of air if there is little resistance,
+- can move large amounts of air if there is little resistance, and

 - are not suited for local exhaust ventilation because they do not provide enough suction to draw air through the system.